 Unit 8: Statistics And Probability – Sampling and experiments, probability, data analysis, displaying data, pre-algebra

 What is included?

-Math Inspirations independent users and enrolled students received unlimited, forever access to our parent training course Creating Mathematical Minds, Unit 2: Basic Operations, our Hands On Math games, Starter Pack of logic puzzles, Math Lab and email support.
+Math Inspirations independent users and enrolled students receive unlimited, forever access to the parent training course Creating Mathematical Minds, Unit 2: Basic Operations, our Hands On Math games, Starter Pack of logic puzzles, jam sessions and email support.
 Logic puzzles and additional curriculum units are purchased separately.

 Is this a parent training course or a student curriculum?

 Yes and yes.
 Creating Mathematical Minds is a parent training course designed to help homeschool parents make the shift away from traditional mathematical teaching to a student-focused, student-driven, and student-created math experience focused on true problem solving and discovery.
 Math Inspirations has also created a Discovery Method based curriculum (including video tutorials and student workbooks) for students k-8 that is available to alumni of the Creating Mathematical Minds parent training course.

 Yes.
 The Math Inspirations Discovery Method is so different from our experiences with traditional math that we all need some guidance in how to become the best mentor we can for our children and how to use the curriculum successfully.
 A great curriculum demands a great mentor in order for it to be a great student experience.
 In other words, it starts with you!